fable-compiler/fable-react/docs/using-third-party-react-components.md

     [ progressLine [ percent model.currentProgress; strokeColor: "red" ] [] ]
 ```

-## Dynamic import using a Pojo
+## Importing using a Pojo (plain old JS object) record

-The dynamic import is similar to the approach above, but instead of declaring a DU you create a Pojo record.
-This looks more like normal F# code but can be unwieldy if you have a lot of optional props (which is often the case in complex React components)
+The Pojo import is similar to the approach above, but instead of declaring a DU you create a [Pojo record](http://fable.io/docs/interacting.html#plain-old-javascript-objects).
+Using a record with the Pojo attribute to express the props looks more like idiomatic F# code but it can be unwieldy if you have a lot of optional props.
+Since this is common with React components, using the DU approach above can often be more convenient.

+The Pojo attribute is required on such record types because record definitions without the Pojo attribute get compiled to Javascript classes which cannot be used for props in React; using the Pojo attribute instead instructs the Fable compiler to generate a plain old Js object.

 ```fsharp
 [<Pojo>]